 - Does not work on 32-bit architectures

-- GHCi does not work
+- GHCi (and Template Haskell) do not work

 - Compacting garbage collection does not work